-Nearly one billion people do not have access to basic health services and nearly 100 million people every year are plunged into extreme poverty when paying for the care they need.
+Nearly half the world’s population do not have access to essential health services and nearly 100 million people every year are plunged into extreme poverty when paying for the healthcare they need.

 In Africa and Southeast Asia, nearly one third of households have to borrow money or sell their property to pay for healthcare.

 The COVID-19 health crisis has emphasized how important and vital the goal of Universal Health Coverage is.

 Access for all, including vulnerable and marginalized populations, to quality health services without risk of financial difficulties.

 Progress to achieve Universal Health Coverage is an investment which has benefits far beyond the areas of health and well-being (SDG 3).
 It also generates inclusive and sustainable economic growth (SDG 8), better education results of children, adolescents and young people (SDG 4), and improved nutrition (SDG 2).